-If you are this article should help you, we gathered here the pros and cons of both options to help you decide.
+If you are confused between both options this article should help you, we gathered here the pros and cons of marble tiles and ceramic tiles to help you decide which to choose.

 Marble is a natural stone formed from calcite, dolomite or limestone.
 It is a dense, porous stone with a high water absorption rate, however, different grades of marbles will absorb water differently.
 It is 100% natural stone, manufacturers just cut it in the desired shape and polish it to shine.

 It is usually coated with an external glaze.
-The process in which the tiles are made and the external glaze give ceramic tiles a low water absorption rate.
+The process in which the tiles are made and the external glaze give ceramic tiles a very low water absorption rate.

-Because they are manmade, ceramic tiles come in a wide variety of designs, colors, prints and textures.
+Because they are man-made, ceramic tiles come in a wide variety of designs, colors, prints and textures.
 Basically any pattern or any color can be found.

 Ceramic tiles are specifically made with durability in mind.
 Nonetheless, even scratch resistant tiles will not last for more than 15 years before they start looking weary.

 Another added cost is the installation process.
 It is relatively time consuming and labor intensive.
 In addition to the significant time required to lay marble tiles, polishing and finishing takes a considerable amount of time as well.
 Of course this process takes not only time but also money.